 S1E10: Anne Snyder on Character, Hospitality, and Hyper-Partisanship

-Anne Snyder joins Joanna and Dustin to talk about her work on character, hospitality, and the unique traits that women bring to their homes, communities, and workplaces.
+Anne Snyder joins Joanna Meyer and Dustin Moody to talk about her work on character, hospitality, and the unique traits that women bring to their homes, communities, and workplaces.
 They also tackle the challenges of living in a hyper-partisan moment and a divided political landscape.

 On finding bipartisanship: “I’ve never really had my faith be channeled through politics.
 It’s been a very rich season of leveraging gifts of hospitality and the arts, frankly, and other sort of spirits of invitation in to our home, and friendship, and convening people together who would not meet otherwise because they may be very politically divided.”